Altitude Sickness: A Guide for Trekking in the Himalayas of Nepal

 Types of Altitude Sickness

-Three main types of altitude sickness can occur at high altitudes: acute mountain sickness (AMS), high altitude pulmonary edema (HAPE), and high altitude cerebral edema (HACE).
-These conditions can range in severity.
+Three main types of altitude sickness occur at high altitudes: acute mountain sickness (AMS), high altitude pulmonary edema (HAPE), and high altitude cerebral edema (HACE).
+These conditions range in severity.
 It's important to recognize their symptoms and seek appropriate medical attention if necessary.
 Let's explore each type in more detail:

 Acute Mountain Sickness (AMS):